 Make a contribution to changes in society, towards a sustainable development.

-This Off Campus PhD programme is about doing meaningful scientific, research to understand the complex challenges for sustainable development and how to pave the way, to accelerate the transition to an equitable and post-fossil fuel economy.
+This Off-Campus PhD programme is about doing meaningful scientific, research to understand the complex challenges for sustainable development and how to pave the way, to accelerate the transition towards an equitable and post-fossil fuel economy.

 Why study this programme?